0 Helpful / 1 Not

 Pros: Excellent variety of holes, big downhill bombs, tight woods, hyzers, annys, lasers, esses, and that is just for tee shots.
 The blue and white tees offer very different looks.
 Nothing gimmicky but every hole has dread and anticipaction built in.
 Only course I have played where you could get a 2 or a 6 onthe same holes without going ob.
 Stay on the fairway or be punished.
 I bring my 18 month old baby in a stroller and traversing the course is not difficult though the hills can be tiring.
 Love the course flow, never crowded.
 The owners are great people who care about the course and love talking disc golf.
 Concrete pads are coming.

-Cons: Tee pads could be bigger and closed in the winter.
+Cons: Tee pads could be bigger.

 0 of 1 people found this review helpful.